 Funding and Scholarships

-The Department offers some financial support towards research costs, and is able to help students access other avenues of funding.
+We offer some financial support towards research costs, and are able to help students access other avenues of funding.

 - Scholarships are available from the University of Otago to support your study